Devansh-awat/greenbotics/README.md

 <img src="other/readmephotos/Sheel.jpg" width="150" align="left" style="margin-right:20px;"/>

 **Sheel**
 Hi!
 I'm Sheel.
 I'm 15, and doing my second WRO season.
 Last year, our team made it to the International Finals in Robomission Junior.
-Additionally, I'm learning competetive debate.
+Additionally, I'm learning competitive debate.
 I also have a dog, and both of us are obsessed with Monkeys.
 <br clear="left"/>

 ---